 Published theoretical and experimental analyses confirm that when a 1.3-numerical aperture oil immersion objective is used, imaging a fluorescent plane 20-micrometers deep within an aqueous medium results in a detected peak intensity that is 40 percent less than that from a plane at 10-micrometer depth.
 This concept is illustrated in Figure 6, which displays contour plots of the confocal point spread functions of a high numerical aperture oil immersion objective, and their respective axial responses for several imaging depths in water.
 The ideal point spread function (no spherical aberration) is presented in Figure 6(a), while those for imaging depths of 5, 10, 15, and 20 micrometers into aqueous media are illustrated in Figures 6(b)-6(e), respectively.
 Reduction or elimination of spherical aberration through application of a high numerical-aperture water immersion objective is an effective approach to maintaining adequate signal level in high-resolution fluorescence microscopy.

 One often-overlooked advantage of using water immersion objectives in confocal techniques is that water is much less viscous than most immersion oils, and consequently exerts less force (surface tension) on the cover glass during focusing, when the objective and specimen preparation are displaced relative to each other.
 The cover glass is, therefore, less likely to flex and possibly displace the specimen when focus is changed during acquisition of a confocal z-series.
 Minimizing specimen movement during the repeated refocusing that is required during optical sectioning can result in sharper and more meaningful three-dimensional reconstructions from the image stack.
+Nikon has also taken advantage of the reduced necessity of flat-field plan corrections for confocal imaging in releasing a line of apochromatic objectives with several high NA and long working distance water immersion lenses.

 Recently, water immersion objectives have been experimentally demonstrated to be suitable for multiple-objective techniques such as 4Pi confocal microscopy and theta microscopy.
 The axial resolution achieved in 4Pi confocal microscopy is similar to that of near-field optical techniques, and is accomplished by the combination of coherent focused spherical wave fronts from two opposing high-aperture objectives.
 The coherent addition of two spherical wave fronts results in increased aperture along the optical axis, and a narrower point spread function minimum.
 This technique has produced the highest three-dimensional far-field resolution obtained to date, which is on the order of 100 nanometers in combination with image reconstruction.

 Prior to the development of high-numerical aperture water immersion objectives, the reliance on oil immersion had limited 4Pi confocal microscopy to glycerol-mounted specimens.
 The refractive index of glycerol (1.47) is sufficiently close to that of immersion oil (1.51), so that minimal compensation is required for the phase shift during axial scanning.
 A large portion of cellular studies involve glycerol-based mounting media, and at least one manufacturer has developed a high numerical-aperture glycerol immersion objective to minimize the degradation of data resulting from the oil-glycerol refractive index mismatch.
 Designed for use with a quartz cover glass (refractive index 1.46), the lens incorporates an aberration correction collar that accommodates glycerol concentrations between 72 and 88 percent.
 This objective has been successfully applied in three-dimensional fluorescence microscopy, and should simplify 4Pi microscopy of glycerol-mounted specimens.
+More recently, Nikon developed glycerol objectives for cleared tissue imaging.

 In the case of imaging at depth into water or physiological solution, however, severe spherical aberration and phase shifts do not allow 4Pi microscopy to be carried out with oil immersion or glycerol immersion objectives.
 Consequently, oil-immersion 4Pi methods are not applicable to live cell imaging.
 The high-aperture water immersion objectives developed to minimize the spherical aberration induced by refractive-index-mismatch distortions in conventional confocal and multiphoton imaging offer the same advantages in 4Pi methods applied to live cell studies.
 Although the water immersion objectives have lower numerical aperture than comparable oil immersion lenses, several studies have demonstrated that they produce favorable point spread function characteristics, which allow a fundamental improvement of axial resolution in three-dimensional imaging of living specimens utilizing 4Pi microscopy.